python/cpython/Doc/library/importlib.rst

    .. versionadded:: 3.3

-.. func:: all_suffixes()
+.. function:: all_suffixes()

-   Returns a combined list of strings representing all file suffixes for Python modules recognized by the standard import machinery.
-This is a helper for code which simply needs to know if a filesystem path potentially represents a Python module (for example, :func:`inspect.getmodulename`)
+   Returns a combined list of strings representing all file suffixes for modules recognized by the standard import machinery.
+This is a helper for code which simply needs to know if a filesystem path potentially refers to a module without needing any details on the kind of module (for example, :func:`inspect.getmodulename`)

    .. versionadded:: 3.3